4 Common Budgeting Mistakes

 “I like that mine is at a separate bank from where I do my traditional banking,” Burke says, “because it makes it a little bit less tempting to use the money when it’s not actually an emergency.”

-When comparing types of bank accounts, consumers may choose to save with a money market account if they find one with a competitive interest rate and enjoy the flexibility of withdrawing money when needed (notwithstanding typical limits on the number of monthly withdrawals allowed from a money market account).
+When comparing types of bank accounts, consumers may choose to save with a money market account if they find one with a competitive interest rate and enjoy the flexibility of withdrawing money when needed.
 Money market accounts can also be enticing when they offer check writing and debit card access.2 If you’re just parking your money in a money market account and don’t actually need to make withdrawals, you may be able to earn more with a CD.

 With a CD, you agree to leave your money in the bank for a set term.
 Typically, the longer the deposit period, the higher the interest rate.
 Chelsea Brennan, an investment professional and blogger at Mama Fish Saves, says the benefit of saving for shorter-term goals with a CD is that your money is more likely to remain committed to its purpose.
 Alternatively, when you can dip into the funds easily, as with a money market account (and some other types of bank accounts), “this only makes it harder to reach your ultimate goal,” she says.